jtmayer/scmutils-stirling-lagrangian/README.md

 Close, but Wrong

 The results are what one would expect if the engine's initial condition is a non-zero velocity.
 The temperature of the gas actually drops below the temperature of the cold reservoir initially as the piston pulls a vacuum, and the temperature rises above that of the hot reservoir when the piston compresses.
-Note that the piston is actually descending in the cylinder after the piston hits pi.
+Note that the volume in the cylinder is decreasing after the crank position reaches pi.

 ![alt text](https://github.com/jtmayer/scmutils-stirling-lagrangian/blob/main/close-but-wrong.png?raw=true)